ernest-bruce/human-internet/humanity/humanity.md

 · all the personal_data·based services you use operate on the *one true repository* of your data that exists
 · you do not have to worry about separate entities having different versions of your data because there is *only one* version of your data

-the devices you use are connected through you, therefore, they should operate together, as a team, to help you get things done, efforlessly *and* seamlessly
+the devices you use are connected through you, therefore, they should operate together, as a team, to help you get things done, effortlessly *and* seamlessly
 · today, a friend that visits your house can join your wireless network without needing a password from you if both of you have iOS devices
 · or, if you get a Samsung TV, it can be configured for your network if you also have a Samsung phone
 · this kind of functionality must be extended so that regardless of the company that produces a device, it can operate effectively with devices from other manufactures because that would benefit *you*